Fun Cutting Activities

 My full compilation of fun cutting templates will give your child lots of cutting practice with lovely end products to build your child’s confidence!

-My free download contains only a few templates - with this e-book, you get LOTS of templates, plus full photographed instructions for each activity!
+With this printable pack, you get LOTS of templates, plus full photographed instructions for each activity!
 19 different scissor cutting crafts, with a variety of templates - over 50 templates in all!

 Starting with simple snipping activities, the templates will enable your child to learn to cut on straight lines and then to cut out shapes.
 All the activities are photographed so you and your child can see what you are working towards!